YerongAI/Office-Tool-docs/docs/activate/README.md

 ### Uninstall all unactivated keys

-This will query all licenses and uninstall all inactivated keys automatically.
+This will query all licenses and uninstall all unactivated keys automatically.
 Be careful when using the function.

 ### Install confirmation ID (CID)